 Why Unit Testing?

-Data from projects worldwide says that in spite of the progress we have made as an industry, many software projects fail and most are completed later or over budget.
+Data from projects worldwide says that in spite of the progress we have made as an industry, many software projects fail or are completed late or over budget.
 As the pace of business increases, software development teams need to respond faster to deliver the software the organization needs.

 Higher quality: Teams often release code with more bugs than they would like, leading to longer and more expensive QA cycles and more bugs delivered to end users.
 There's been too much focus on testing to remove bugs, instead of building software without bugs in the first place.